dlab-berkeley/awesome-dlab/README.md

 * [SQLite](http://www.sqlite.org/) - A completely embedded, full-featured relational database in a few 100k that you can include right into your project.
 * [sqlitebiter](https://github.com/thombashi/sqlitebiter) - a CLI tool to convert CSV / Excel / HTML / JSON / and many other formats to a SQLite database file.
 * [Awesome SQL](https://github.com/danhuss/awesome-sql) - more awesomeness related to this topic.
+* [fuzzy string matching with Postgresql](https://www.freecodecamp.org/news/fuzzy-string-matching-with-postgresql/) - exampls of different ways to match strings using PostgreSQL and extensions.
 * [binder-postgres](https://github.com/ouseful-template-repos/binder-postgres) - Demo of launching a binderhub notebook server with a free running Postgres server. [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ouseful-template-repos/binder-postgres/master?filepath=notebooks%2FTest%20Databases.ipynb)

 ## Systems Administration